Work with a phrase

 - Add a single phrase:

-- Under the Add Phrase title click the Single tab.
+- Under the Add Phrase title, click the Single tab.

-The level of strictness defines how confident the system must be to recognize a topic phrase.
+- From the Strictness list, select a strictness.
+Note: The level of strictness defines how confident the system must be to recognize a topic phrase.
 For example, if you select Low (65) for a phrase or topic, the topic phrase must be identified with confidence levels of at least 65 to be identified.
-That is, if the system recognizes a phrase with a confidence of 55 and the topic was configured with a strictness of Low (65), then it will be marked as not found and not associated against the topic for that interaction.
-However, if the strictness returned by the system is higher than 65, then it will be marked as found and associated with that topic for that interaction. - Click Add to add the new phrase to the phrase list.
+If the system recognizes a phrase with a confidence of 55 and the topic was configured with a strictness of Low (65), then the phrase is marked as not found and therefore not associated against the topic for that interaction.
+However, if the strictness returned by the system is higher than 65, then the phrase is marked as found and associated with that topic for that interaction.

 - Add multiple phrases:

-- Under the Add Phrase title click the Multiple tab.
+- Under the Add Phrase title, click the Multiple tab.

 - Click Browse and select the .txt file containing the phrases you want to add to the topic.